clewis10/clewis10OLD.github.io/_posts/2020-4-28-interviewqs.md

 ## Interview Question Ideas

+What does your organization do and what do you do there?

+What are the kinds of tasks that you do day to day?

 What are some projects I can do now to help show during an interview?

 What kinds of technical questions do you expect an interviewer to know?

+With titles like "Cybersecurity Engineer" I'm not exactly sure what to expect to do in those kind of positions.
+What do those positions generally work on?

 How do you suggest getting more and practical experince with cloud infrastructure?